GaTechBrownLab/hierarchy/README.md

 ### Data Analysis

 We estimated parameter values in Tables 1, 2, 3, and 4 with non-linear regression by least squares using the Gauss-Newton algorithm (Ratkowsky 1983).
 Observations were limited to time ranges with peak expression values.
-(See Supplementary Information for detailed time course analysis.)
-Comparisons of model predictions and observed values are available in Supplementary Information.
+(See supporting Information for detailed time course analysis.)
+Comparisons of model predictions and observed values are available in supporting Information.
 Equilibrium values shown in Figure 10 were computed using a Trust-Region-Dogleg Algorithm (Powell 1968).
 Analyses performed and data visualizations created with *MATLAB: Version 9.13 (R2022b)* from The MathWorks Inc., Natick, MA and *Stata Statistical Software: Release 17* from StataCorp LLC, College Station, TX.
 All original code is available on GitHub at https://github.com/GaTechBrownLab.

 Additional third-party modules: